 Bilingual Attorney, Northwest Immigrant Rights Project

-- Participate in NWIRP’s development efforts
+- Participate in NWIRP’s fundraising efforts

 - Perform other tasks as required and directed by supervisory staff